mhered/cpp_100daysofcode/README.md

 Day 4: #100DaysOfCode in #Cpp progress - today I played with basic file input/output FileIO https://www.learncpp.com/cpp-tutorial/basic-file-io/ and worked on the challenges Transpose https://edabit.com/challenge/4KaoDvxaFSmf38bPQ and Sudoku https://edabit.com/challenge/JevwpdjTnoJT5t29F
  ## 31-03-23

 Day 5: #100DaysOfCode in #Cpp progress - today I practiced reading from CSV, XML and JSON files and loading the data into a vector of custom objects.
-In ReadData https://github.com/mhered/cpp_100daysofcode/tree/main/code/Day005_31-03-23/ReadData I used #mockaroo #json/nlohmann and #rapidxml but no animals were harmed
+In ReadDataFiles https://github.com/mhered/cpp_100daysofcode/tree/main/code/Day005_31-03-23/ReadDataFiles I used #mockaroo #json/nlohmann and #rapidxml but no animals were harmed